Disgusting, Disturbing and Gory: Top Halloween Artworks

 Bill Viola

 You might have heard about Bill Viola’s sound and video artworks centring on birth, death, and the frightening experience of ‘life in-between.
-For a moment it may have sounded a bit like Damien Hirst mark two; because in terms of the subject, there is indeed a resemblance!
+For a moment it may have sounded a bit like Damien Hirst mark two; because in terms of the subject, there is indeed a resemblance.
 His performance piece The Trial (2015) starred two actors being inundated with different kinds of liquids (yes, blood was involved!), a metaphor for what going through life feels like.
-In order to get their most raw reactions Viola did not reveal to the actors the different stages they would face, which made the performances startlingly real.
-Do you reckon you would make it out alive?
+To get their most raw reactions Viola did not reveal to the actors the different stages they would face, which made the performances startlingly real.

 Anicka Yi

 Last but not least - have you heard of ‘olfactory art’?
 Neither had we until we encountered the olfactory installations of Anicka Yi.
-Yi’s pieces interact with the public by playing with smells and odours, using unlikely materials such as sweat and bacteria (sounds quite gross, right?).
+Yi’s pieces interact with the public by playing with smells and odours, using unlikely materials such as sweat and bacteria.
 It is not a secret that the sense of smell is the most powerful one when it comes to activating past memories and taking us back to a specific time and place.
-That is why visiting one of Yi’s exhibitions might prove to be a lot more intense than you imagine.
-Lucky for you, the artist is exhibiting soon at Tate Modern in London, so you can check for yourself!

 3 0 0 0 0 0